 1. The UE sends a SIP REGISTER request to the P-CSCF.

-2. If this is initial IMS registration then the P-CSCF subscribes to the PCRF/PCF to be notified of the PLMN ID where the UE is currently attached.
+2. If this is initial IMS registration then the P-CSCF subscribes to the PCRF to be notified of the PLMN ID where the UE is currently attached.
+The subscription is active for as long as the UE is IMS registered.

-3. The PCRF/PCF forwards the PLMN ID to the P-CSCF.
+3. The PCRF forwards the PLMN ID to the P-CSCF.
 The P-CSCF stores the PLMN ID.

 4. The P-CSCF includes the received PLMN ID in the SIP REGISTER request before forwarding the request to the I-CSCF.